 I love banana bread, I find it’s a great different option for breakfast and something to do with old bananas.
 We seem to often have old bananas in the house, which is I guess explained by the fact that I like my bananas almost green so as soon as there is a hint of brown on them, they’re too sweet for me.
 So, I was going to make banana bread (again!
 I know…) but Matt, who is quite the muffin fan, suggested muffins.
 With bran.
 I thought it was a great idea and that a little bit of sweetened coconut (leftover from easter baking) would be nice too.
 So these came to life.
-They are really good, not too sweet as they’re is no sugar other than the coconut, and really good and hearty with the bran and the whole wheat.
-Mmmm muffins Banana Bran Coconut Muffins 1 1/4 cup of milk 3/4 cup of bran 1/2 cup whole wheat flour 1/2 cup unbleached flour 1/4 tsp baking powder 1/4 tsp baking soda 1 egg 2 bananas, smushed 1/2 cup of sweet shredded coconut In a bowl, pour the milk and add the bran.
+They are really good, not too sweet as there is no sugar other than the coconut, and really good and hearty with the bran and the whole wheat.
+Mmmm muffins Banana Bran Coconut Muffins 1 1/4 cup of milk 3/4 cup of bran 1/2 cup whole wheat flour 1/2 cup unbleached flour 1/4 tsp baking powder 1/4 tsp baking soda 1 egg 2 bananas, smashed 1/2 cup of sweetened shredded coconut How to Prep: In a bowl, pour the milk and add the bran.
 Let the bran soak for 15 minutes in the milk until it is all mushy.
 Add the egg and the bananas, mix well.
 Add all the dry ingredients and the coconut and mix well again.
-Pour the batter evenly in muffin tins.
+Pour the batter evenly into muffin tins.
 Bake at 350F for 15 minutes until they golden on top.

-I was at one of our favorite stores in the market the other day waiting in line at the cash to buy my pound and a half of dried into beans (I have a ridiculous love for refried beans) and the guy in front of me was buying a ton of things (including a big bag full of scotch bonnet peppers – jeez!) so I had time to look around.
+I was at one of our favorite stores in the market the other day waiting in line at the cash to buy my pound and a half of dried pinto beans (I have a ridiculous love for refried beans) and the guy in front of me was buying a ton of things (including a big bag full of scotch bonnet peppers – jeez!) so I had time to look around.
 It is a great store, lots of things to look at.
 Anyway, I spotted bags of key limes!
 I was so excited, I decided to get them.
-Of course, I made key lime pie.
-Key lime pie makes reminds me of Florida vacations: the beach, the sun and lots going places in a car that is almost unbearably hot at first.
+Of course, I made a key lime pie.
+Key lime pie makes reminds me of Florida vacations: the beach, the sun, and lots going places in a car that is almost unbearably hot at first.
 I remember having key lime pie in Florida but I can’t remember when or where, I was too young I think, memories are fuzzy.
 It’s not that hard to make at all, just a bit of work to squeeze the juice out of the limes.
 You can also make a meringue to put on top but I didn’t bother, I find it good as it is: sweet, thick and lime-y.
-Key Lime Pie 1/2 cup key lime juice (~20-25 key limes) zest of 4 key limes 1 can of sweetned condensed milk 3 egg yolks Crust 2 cups graham cracker crumbs 1/4 cup melted butter 1 tbs sugar pinch of salt Pre-heat your oven at 350F.
+Key Lime Pie 1/2 cup key lime juice (~20-25 key limes) zest of 4 key limes 1 can of sweetened condensed milk 3 egg yolks Crust 2 cups graham cracker crumbs 1/4 cup melted butter 1 tbs sugar pinch of salt How to prep: Pre-heat your oven at 350F.
 In a bowl, mix the graham cracker crumbs, the sugar, salt and melted butter.
 Mix well.
-Press the crumbs in a pie plate (with your fingers) against the bottom ans the sides.
+Press the crumbs into a pie plate (with your fingers) against the bottom and the sides.
 Bake the crust for 10 minutes.
 While this is happening, prepare the filling: zest and juice the limes and mix well with the egg yolks and condensed milk.
 Remove the crust from the oven, let cool for a few minutes and put the filling in it.
 Bake for another 10 minutes.
 When it is done, let cool and chill in the fridge for a few hours.

 I find myself making some variant of this curry very often these days.
 It’s become one of our staples for a quick dinner on nights where Matt is playing basketball and getting home late and hungry.
-Or for a quick fixed lunch before or after running some errands on the week-end.
+Or for a quick fixed lunch before or after running some errands on the weekend.
 It’s also what I have been craving in this post-holiday madness.
 Because I do not know about you, but for us, it’s been hectic.
 So while we yearn for the return of our routine, at least we have this curry on hand.
 It’s exactly what we need these with it being fresh, light and tangy while at the same time being rich, velvety and comforting.
 Which I know might seem like an oxymoron to some, but it is the most fitting way to describe it, with the curry, lime and vegetables giving it the former and the coconut milk and tomato sauce providing the latter.
 It’s also great because it can be whipped up in roughly 20 minutes or less with simple ingredients and not much work.
-We make it with fantastic Malay curry powder that we bough at one of our favorite spice store, which has a good spice to it and it is complex and flavorful.
+We make it with fantastic Malay curry powder that we bought at one of our favorite spice stores, which has a good spice to it and it is complex and flavorful.
 If you cannot find Malay curry powder or have another one on hand, the recipe would work well with other types of curry powder as well I believe.
-Malay Coconut Curry 2 large portions 2 tsp malay curry powder 1 inch fresh ginger, minced 1 garlic clove, minced 1 tbsp vegetable oil 1 tomato, chopped finely 1 cup coconut milk 1 cup broth (vegetable or chicken) juice of ½ lime salt 1 cup tofu, cut in cubes ½ head brocoli, cut in fleurets 1 carrot, sliced finely ½ red bell peppers, sliced finely handful of cilantro, chopped cooked rice (or noodles) Mix the curry powder with the minced ginger and garlic.
+Malay Coconut Curry 2 large portions Ingredients: 2 tsp Malay curry powder 1-inch fresh ginger, minced 1 garlic clove, minced 1 tbsp vegetable oil 1 tomato, chopped finely 1 cup coconut milk 1 cup broth (vegetable or chicken) juice of ½ lime salt 1 cup tofu, cut into cubes ½ head broccoli, cut into fleurets 1 carrot, sliced finely ½ red bell peppers, sliced finely The handful of cilantro, chopped cooked rice (or noodles) How to Prep: Mix the curry powder with the minced ginger and garlic.
 Add a drizzle of water, mix well to form a paste.
-In a large heavy bottom pot, heat the vegetable oil on medium-high heat.
+In a large heavy bottom pot, heat the vegetable oil over medium-high heat.
 Add the curry paste and cook for 1 or 2 minutes, stirring often.
 Add the coconut milk, broth and lime juice (and a little salt depending on your broth), bring to a simmer.
 Add the chopped tomatoes, bring back to a simmer and let simmer for 5 to 10 minutes.
-Add the tofu and brocoli, and cook for 2 or 3 minutes more, until the broccoli is just tender.
+Add the tofu and Broccoli, and cook for 2 or 3 minutes more, until the broccoli is just tender.
 Serve over cooked rice (or cooked noodles).
 Place the sliced carrots and red pepper on top, with a handful of chopped cilantro.

-We had bought watercress for an asian noodle salad type of thing the other night but didn’t end up using it as the bowl (one of our biggest bowls I’d like to say) was too small (or maybe the salad was too big? we’re ambitious people) so there was no space for it.
-I wanted to use it and I wasn’t too sure what to do with it (we love watercress but definitely don’t use it enought), so after a bit of inspiration searching, I decided a soup would be perfect to make for a smallish dinner.
-We had this warm and also cold and, while both are quite good, it is definately at it’s best cold.
-I origninally wanted to serve it with about a tablespoon of plain yogourt in addition to the olive oil and pepper flakes but we were out of yogurt (so sad, I know) so if you want to try it, I’m sure it would be great with it.
-Watercress Soup bunch of watercress, washed 3 potatoes, pealed and chopped 1 small onion, diced 4-5 cup of stock (chicken or vegetable) 1/2 tbsp curry powder 3 bay leaves 1/2 tsp chili flakes olive oil salt (adjust depending how salty your stock is) pinch of chili flakes olive oil In a big pot, heat (at medium heat) a bit of olive oil.
+We had bought watercress for an Asian noodle salad type of thing the other night but didn’t end up using it as the bowl (one of our biggest bowls I’d like to say) was too small (or maybe the salad was too big? we’re ambitious people) so there was no space for it.
+I wanted to use it and I wasn’t too sure what to do with it (we love watercress but definitely don’t use it enough), so after a bit of inspiration searching, I decided a soup would be perfect to make for a smallish dinner.
+We had this warm and also cold and, while both are quite good, it is definitely at it’s best cold.
+I originally wanted to serve it with about a tablespoon of plain yogourt in addition to the olive oil and pepper flakes but we were out of yogurt (so sad, I know) so if you want to try it, I’m sure it would be great with it.
+Watercress Soup Ingredients needed: bunch of watercress washed 3 potatoes, peeled and chopped 1 small onion, diced 4-5 cup of stock (chicken or vegetable) 1/2 tbsp curry powder 3 bay leaves 1/2 tsp chili flakes olive oil salt (adjust depending how salty your stock is) pinch of chili flakes olive oil How to Prep: In a big pot, heat (at medium heat) a bit of olive oil.
 Add the onions, curry powder and chili flakes, cook for a few minutes until the onions are translucent.
 Add the watercress, cover and cook for 5 minutes.
 Add the chopped potatoes, the stock, the bay leaves and salt (if needed, check your stock).
 Bring to a boil, then reduce heat and simmer for about 30 minutes, until the potatoes are well cooked (even a bit overcooked).
 Remove the bay leaves, let cool a little bit and buzz (either in a blender or with an immersion blender).
 Serve cold with a pinch of pepper flakes and a drizzle of olive oil.